HubRise/website/content/apps/shopify/en/push-catalog.md

 ## Automatic Catalog Push

 Shopify Bridge can automatically push your HubRise catalog into Shopify every time it is updated.
 By default, this option is turned off.
-You can enable it by following these steps:The following sections describe how a catalog push affects your Shopify store.
+You can enable it by following these steps:

 1. Log in to your [HubRise account](https://manager.hubrise.com).
 1. Select the HubRise account and location connected with your Shopify store.